IBM/packer-plugin-ibmcloud/developer/README.md

 #### `local` block
-The `local` block defines defines exactly one local variable within a folder.
+The `local` block defines exactly one local variable within a folder.
 Local values assign a name to an expression, that can then be used multiple times within a folder.

 #### `packer` block